ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 <!-- alex ignore tang -->
 Hot off the press is the 2nd edition of [David Tang (@skaterdav85)](https://github.com/skaterdav85)'s [Ember Data in the Wild](https://leanpub.com/emberdatainthewild/c/octane-edition). 🎊

-The 2nd edition presents new and updated content that are tailored to Ember Octane.
+The 2nd edition presents new and updated content that is tailored to Ember Octane.
 If you are interested in learning more about Ember Data, be sure to check out [David's book](https://leanpub.com/emberdatainthewild/c/octane-edition)!
 You can find the complete Table of Contents on the purchase website.

 ---